rohanthewiz/go_notes/README.md

 $ gn -q all -s  # list all notes with the short list option.
 Note that here go_notes is aliased to *gn*
 ```

+### Docker / Docker Compose
+- Put docker-compose.yml (based on example) into the parent dir of the project
+- Also create a dir off of the parent called `gnDir` for mounting the database file

 ### Synchronizing
 Each GoNotes database is synchronizable with another.
 Just call one as the server and the other as a client.
 The client and server must point to different databases whether remote or local.